In Nantucket, Biden shops, attends Christmas tree lighting

 He was accompanied by some of his grandchildren.
 Biden and his entire family are spending the Thanksgiving holiday on the Massachusetts island, renting a sprawling compound that belongs to his friend and billionaire philanthropist David Rubenstein.

-“Hey, Joe,” “We love you, Joe,” some people shouted as Biden passed by.
+“Hey, Joe,” “We love you, Joe,” some people shouted as Biden passed by on a cold and rainy day.
 One man was heard telling the 79-year-old president that he looked younger in person.

 It’s those kinds of interactions with everyday people that Biden, a back-slapping politician for nearly five decades, absolutely relishes but hasn’t done as much because of COVID-19.